What bankruptcy is

 - the statement of affairs (Insolvency Rules (NI) 1991 form 6.31) - this form asks you to list all your assets (anything that belongs to you that may be used to pay your debts) and all your debts, including the names and addresses of the creditors and the amount you owe each one

 - When you have completed this form you will be asked to make a sworn statement as to its accuracy and completeness before an officer of the court or a solicitor - it is therefore vital that you make a full disclosure of your assets and debts

 - Insolvency Service Public Portal - DfE

-- the court fee of £115 - this fee may be paid in cash or by cheque or postal order made payable to 'Northern Ireland Courts and Tribunals Service' - in some circumstances the court may waive this fee; for example, if you are on Income Support.
-If you are not sure whether you qualify for a reduction in the fee or whether you are exempt from paying the fee, court staff will be able to advise you
+- the court fee of £115 - this may be paid in cash or by cheque or postal order made payable to 'Northern Ireland Courts and Tribunals Service' - in some circumstances the court may waive this fee; for example, if you are on Income Support - if you are not sure whether you qualify for a reduction in the fee or if you are exempt from paying the fee, court staff will be able to advise you

 - the fee payable to a solicitor before whom you swear the contents of your statement of affairs - you should expect to pay around £7 for this service

 You should then take these completed forms, along with the receipt of your deposit paid to the Insolvency Service, to the High Court.